w3c/market-data-odrl-profile/Test-Cases.md

 Can I use the service for price validation?

-- *Covered by the Non-Display action - though maybe its a commingle action with a price validation purpose?*
+- *Covered by the Non-Display action*

 ---